twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/error-rendering-with-rsc/post.md

 So we're left with a stream that works for the first second and then fills with an error.
 What happens when we try to render this stream in an SSR environment?

-### Suspense, SSR, and Errors
+### Suspended errors in SSR

 In the SSR environment React will start producing HTML as soon as it has anything it can render.
-Since the tree now contains a Suspense boundary with text that says _Waiting for the error..._, React can turn that into HTML before the `<Throws />` component finishes running.
+Since the tree now contains a Suspense Boundary with text that says _"Waiting for the error..."_, React can turn that into HTML before the `<Throws />` component finishes running.

 ```jsx
 // The RSC environment creates a stream with an error